Finding The Perfect Garden Design For You

 Our design fees for small garden design start at around £600.00 and are often be based on 10% - 15% of the build costs.
 Additionally, you can recoup up to 25% of the design costs if we construct and build the garden for you.

 We will be pleased to come to your home and carry out a FREE consultation so we can get to know you and your project better.
 It’s worth remembering that professionally landscaped gardens are expensive due to the sheer time and effort involved, and will often run into thousands of pounds.
-Therefore, it’s important that you carefully consider the amount of investment available and a contingency for any unforeseen as the project progresses.
+Therefore, it’s important that you carefully consider the amount of investment available and a contingency for anything unforeseen as the project progresses.

 Although it can be quite a serious investment, a beautifully landscaped garden will dramatically improve the look of your home as well as your lifestyle, so we think it’s well worth it.
 By understanding your needs and fitting them with your budget, we can design your landscape to meet your expectations and use the best materials we can within the design and build of the garden.